kfoozminus/cheatsheets/kubernetes.md

     - QJenny
   - `curl http://localhost:<mentioned-or-default-port>/api/v1/namespaces/default/pods/$POD_NAME/proxy/` (from my laptop)
     - QJenny - shows yaml-like things
-  - `kubectl logs <pod-name>` - Anything that the application would normally send to STDOUT becomes logs for the container within the Pod (ommitted name of container as we have only one container now)
+  - `kubectl logs <pod-name>` - Anything that the application would normally send to STDOUT becomes logs for the container within the Pod (ommitted name of container as we have only one container now). `-f` flag continues to watch
   - `kubectl exec <pod-name> <command>` - we can execute commands directly on the container once the Pod is up and running. (here we ommitted the container name as there's only one container in our pod)
     - `kubectl exec -it <pod-name> bash` - lets us use the bash inside the container(again, we have one container)
     - we can use `curl localhost:8080` to from inside the container (after accessing bash of the pod)